AIR CONDITIONING | PLUMBING | ELECTRICAL | SERVICE CONTRACT | COMMERCIAL | RESIDENTIAL

 Cold Air

-Just like dry air, cold air can also have a negative effect on our sinuses.
+Just like dry air, cold air can also hurt our sinuses.
 Think of it this way: when you walk outside on a cool winter day, you might get a runny nose or sinus congestion.
 Our indoor climate works the same way.
-As the air cools, our bodies aren’t fully ready for the change.
-Similar to how most people get sick during the winter months, our bodies are more prone to sickness when we’re cold indoors too.
+Our bodies aren’t fully ready for the change as the air cools.
+Similar to how most people get sick during winter, our bodies are more prone to sickness when we’re cold indoors too.

-Cold air triggers nervous system reflexes found in the nose that causes the buildup of mucus.
+Cold air triggers nervous system reflexes found in the nose that causes mucus buildup.
 It’s common for these symptoms to last temporarily because once our bodies acclimate to the changing weather, our sinus system should catch up quickly and adjust appropriately.
-If the cold indoor air is starting to really affect your sinuses, try turning up the temperature.
+If the cold indoor air is affecting your sinuses, try increasing the temperature.
 Sometimes even a few degrees can make a huge difference.

-This is why it’s important to keep our indoor spaces warm during the winter months.
+This is why keeping our indoor spaces warm during the winter is important.
 Not only will this help reduce the likelihood of getting sick, but it will also help improve our overall sinus health.
 When our sinuses are healthy, we’re less likely to experience the negative effects of cold air.
-So, if you’re someone who struggles with sinus problems during the winter, consider turning up the heat in your home or office.
-You might just find that it makes a world of difference.
+So, if you struggle with sinus problems during the winter, consider turning up the heat in your home or office.
+You might find that it makes a world of difference.

 Floating Air Particles